danielabar/svg-pluralsight/README.md

 Attributes such as `fill` and `stroke` should be replaced with `class` and styled with css.

 Many SVG prsentation attributes are available to be styled using css.

+## SVG Sprites

+Technique to maintain DRY principle.

+### Inline SVG Sprites

+Hidden collection of code snippets for multiple images.
+Contained within a single SVG tag.
+Code for each individual image within the sprite is wrapped in a `<symbol>` element.

+Sprite requires a `display:none` style, even though `symbol` prevents it from rendering.
+Because inline svgs still take up space.

+__Pros__

+* No http requests
+* Code lives in a single location
+* No redundancy

+__Cons__

+* Images cannot be cached to speed up load time of additional pages